AhmedHamdiDev/PrimeNumberDetector/README.md

 This Project is meant to be used as a primality tester for integers.

+#Installation

+Clone the repository or download the latest release

+#Usage

 1. Enter your number
 2. The algorithm will test your number for primality
 3. If the number is prime it will say so, if not it will say so